 Growing sales determined the future direction of the business with the integration of the supply chain to improve the quality of the packaging and maintain the efficiency of service.

-Following an overwhelming positive appraisal on the quality and efficiency of their packed medicines, the family were quick to see the advantages of vertically integrating the supply chain even further.
-The strategic decision to expand into manufacturing led to significant improvements in the value chain including marked reductions in product costing, synchronisation of supply and demand, improvements in manufacturing consistency, and, ultimately gave Vitex the independence to pursue its modern-day vision of becoming one of the Australia’s leading manufacturers of pharmaceutical products.
+Following an overwhelming positive appraisal on the quality and efficiency of their packed medicines, the family were quick to see the advantage of vertically integrating the supply chain even further.
+The strategic decision to expand into manufacturing led to significant improvements in the value chain including marked reduction in product costing, synchronisation of supply and demand, improvements in manufacturing consistency, and ultimately gave Vitex the independence to pursue its modern-day vision of becoming one of Australia's leading manufacturers of pharmaceutical products.

-In 2010, the company integrated their three trading divisions Vitex Manufacturing Services, Vitex Packaging Services and Vitex International Services and united them under one flagship known today as Vitex Pharmaceuticals.
+In 2010, the company integrated their three trading divisions Vitex Manufacturing Services, Vitex Packaging Services and Vitex International Services, united them under one flagship known today as Vitex Pharmaceuticals.
 Vitex revamped its facilities, systems and equipment to meet the next chapter in its growth.

 The decision entailed the amalgamation of personnel, facilities, systems and equipment to ensure clients receive a reliable and constant service from a single entity.